tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 Each component of the software is independently versioned in a modular way and its easy to mix and match and upgrade.

-Good luck pal ;)

 ## Proposal

-Each of BlockVersion, AppVersion, P2PVersion is a monotonically increasing int64.
+Each of BlockVersion, AppVersion, P2PVersion, is a monotonically increasing int64.

 To use these versions, we need to update the block Header, the p2p NodeInfo, and the ABCI.